skrrp/example.skrrp.net/README.md

 As you can see, this is a bare-bones HTML page, devoid of content ... well, anything really.
 It starts by setting the title, then loading the header file.

-The top `div` holds the site banner content defined in `top.html`, then there is the section for the custom CSS loaded in by the theme picker buttons.
+The top `div` holds the site banner content defined in `top.html`, then there is the section for the CSS theme picker buttons.

 Then comes the 3-column layout, loading the menu as defined in the calling page, the content from the same, and then the right sidebar that comes from `right.html`.